Monitor your baby's growth and your body's growth by trimester.

 Kick count

 Around 18-20 weeks, you may start to notice your baby’s kicks or fetal movement.
-One of the best ways to be reassured that your baby is healthy is to count the baby’s movements.
+One of the best ways to be reassured that your baby is healthy is to feel your baby’s movements.
 In your third trimester, your health care professional may ask you to start monitoring how often you feel baby movement (kicks, rolls, flutters).

 X